 - Fresh ground pepper to taste

-- Preheat the oven to 350 and then season both sides of the turkey tenderloin with dried sage, rosemary, salt and pepper, to taste.
+- Preheat the oven to 350 and then season both sides of the tenderloin with dried sage, rosemary, salt and pepper, to taste.

-- Place the prepared turkey tenderloin in a roasting pan and cover and then roast for approximately 40 minutes or until the juices run clear.
+- Place the prepared turkey in a roasting pan and cover and then roast for approximately 40 minutes or until the juices run clear.
 Take out of roasting pan and place on cutting board.

 - Tent with aluminum foil and all the meat to rest for 5 to 10 minutes before slicing.
 Slice the tenderloin into 1 ½ to 2-inch slices and serve.